ALLWIN02/Comment---Review-Website/README.md

 ## **Usage**

 ### For Users:
-- Register and log in to your account.
+- **Register and Login**: Create an account or log in with existing credentials.
-- Search for businesses, add reviews, and rate them.
+- **Search Businesses**: Use the search bar with autocomplete and filters.
+- **Post Reviews**: Share feedback on businesses with a star rating and review.
-- Explore top-rated and most-reviewed businesses.
+- **Explore**: Browse businesses by categories or find top-rated and most-reviewed listings.

 ### For Admins:
-- Log in using admin credentials.
-- Add or update business details, reviews, and categories via the dashboard.
+- **Dashboard**: Access the admin panel to manage users, businesses, and reviews.
+- **Add/Edit Businesses**: Keep the business database up to date.
+- **Moderate Reviews**: Approve or remove inappropriate reviews.

 ---